 - Account Name - NEDDC General Account

 If you have any query about paying your bill, please contact the Revenues Team using the contact details opposite..

 Rate Relief Open or Close

 If you pay business rates, you may be eligible for rate relief.
 There are several options available.
-Further details regarding all reliefs available can be found on the VOA website
+Further details regarding all reliefs available can be found on the Government website